hyphacoop/two.compost.digital/content/pieces/a-confluence-of-waters/index.md

 For the past twenty years, I’ve worked in San Francisco public schools, as a teaching artist — a phrase coined to describe “an active artist who chooses to also develop the skills of teaching in order to activate a variety of learning experiences that are catalyzed by artistic engagement.”
 When the COVID-19 pandemic shuttered both schools and theaters, I focused on supporting two groups that struggled to adapt to the pandemic, often with limited access and experiences with technology: artists and elders.

 Now I’m serving as project manager, researcher/archivist, and community liaison for a project called “Angel Island Insight,” with the Del Sol String Quartet and The Last Hoisan Poets.
 My work with poets Genny Lim, Flo Oy Wong, and Nellie Wong, also descendents of Angel Island immigrants, has filled me with a richer understanding and gratitude for the survival instinct and wisdom exhibited by the Chinese American diaspora.
-These vibrant elders taught me _“haw meong suey,_” an expression that literally means “Good Life’s Water” in Hoisan-wa, the dialect spoken by early Chinese immigrants.[^2] By writing new poems in Hoisan-wa, they are keeping the history and language of our ancestors alive and vibrant, in a time when intercultural understanding and cooperation are needed more than ever.
+These vibrant elders taught me _“haw meong suey,_” an expression that literally means “Good Life’s Water” in Hoisan-wa, the dialect spoken by early Chinese immigrants.{{< footnote "2">}}} By writing new poems in Hoisan-wa, they are keeping the history and language of our ancestors alive and vibrant, in a time when intercultural understanding and cooperation are needed more than ever.
 Del Sol, unable to perform for audiences in concert venues, struggled with latency issues while streaming on Zoom.
 They pivoted to playing free outdoor pop-up concerts and commissioning composers to write new short musical works to inspire joy.

 The history of the Chinese on Angel Island, America’s own immigration history, remains unknown to many.
 But when audiences board the ferry to Angel Island for performances by Del Sol in October, this artistic exploration of the history of immigration and exclusion will be presented with _“haw meong suey,”_ a healing dose of ocean.
 For me, this was yet another surprising chapter in an epic voyage that began with the gift of a blue marble from Dr. Wallace J. Nichols at Gray Area Foundation for the Arts on July 29, 2010.

 At that event, four large water coolers were lined up on a table, each filled with a colorful flotsam of plastic demonstrating the increasing levels of plastic pollution accumulating in our oceans from 1910, 1960, 2010, to 2030 — an ominous depiction of the future, if no interventions were taken.
 Neat rows of stacked glass tumblers issued a silent dare to drink. _Plastic Century_ was an experiential art installation created for World Oceans Day and the 100th anniversary of Jacques Cousteau’s birth.
 J and his project’s co-creators wished to convey the “feeling of strangeness, discovery, disgust, and delight… what we want to remain with people as they walk out into the great big plastic world.”

-image 09 - nichols at gray area foundation [https://imgsnp.co/6vlkb](https://imgsnp.co/6vlkb)

-image 10 - schoolchildren with coolers  [https://imgsnp.co/t7kpx](https://imgsnp.co/t7kpx)
+{{< imgflip
+  file="nichols_gray_area.jpeg"
+  alt="Seated in the art gallery, Dr. Wallace J. Nichols holds up one blue marble as he explains The Blue Marbles Project." title="The Blue Marbles Project: Wallace J. Nichols (2010)" copyright_notice="2010 Andi Wong" copyright_terms="Attribution-NonCommercial-NoDerivs Creative Commons" creator="Andi Wong" >}}
+Dr. Wallace J. Nichols gave everyone one blue marble and shared the simple instructions for playing the "blue game."

+The marble has to be blue (any shade, and preferably made of recycled glass).
+When you get one, you should think of someone that you would like to give the marble to as a token of gratitude (whenever and wherever you like).
+Share your story with the world (however you like).

+I received my Blue Marble and learned about The Blue Marbles Project on July 29, 2010 when I went to hear J talk about his first-hand look at the oil spill in the Gulf at the Gray Area Foundation for the Arts.

+Earlier in the year, my school served as collection center for Mel Chin's Fundred Project, a national collaborative art project, designed to allow the nation’s children to be a part of the solution to eliminate the devastating effects of lead-contaminated soil in New Orleans and other cities.
+On February 17, 2010, an armored truck drove from New Orleans to Rooftop Alternative School in San Francisco to pick up a bank box filled with artistic currency created by schoolchildren.
+{{< /imgflip >}}

+{{< imgflip
+  file="plastic_century.jpeg"
+  alt="A young boy eagerly fills his glass cup from the fourth water cooler, which jam packed with colorful jetsam representing the amount of plastic pollution in our oceans in 2030, as a concerned parent looks on." title="Open House: Plastic Century (2010)" copyright_notice="2010 Andi Wong" copyright_terms="Attribution-NonCommercial-NoDerivs Creative Commons" creator="Andi Wong" >}}
+Everyone is welcome to drink from the Century of their choice.

+Plastic Century is a hybrid science, art and futures project, created to make visible a phenomenon so widespread that it has become virtually invisible.
+The piece was created by a team of futurists, scientists, and artists, Jake Dunagan, Stuart Candy, Wallace J. Nichols and Sarah Kornfeld.

+The installation consists of a series of water dispensers, each of which contains an amount of plastic that is indexed to the cumulative total produced on the planet so far.
+They start from Cousteau’s birth year of 1910, run through the present 2010, and project out to 2030.
+Would you dare to drink?
+{{< /imgflip >}}

 J was there to speak about his first-hand impressions of the Deep Water Horizon disaster, the largest marine oil spill in history.
 He had just returned from New Orleans after filming apocalyptic scenes of the ocean on fire from a helicopter.
 In Louisiana, he had walked on beaches littered with tar balls; filming and describing the details to his daughters.
 When I came across his report on CNN, I was sickened by his images of waters roiling in an oily sheen of sickly hues of yellows, reds, and white.
 “The Gulf,” he said,  had become “the world’s largest petri dish.” with the unprecedented use of the chemical dispersant, COREXIT.